Market Segmentation Process

 Make sure your business has the competency to exploit those opportunities.
 And, your target market should be competent with the 5 criteria we mentioned in the above step.

 A company can choose more than one target market when it sees good opportunities.
-However, when you chose more than one target market, you have to develop a separate marketing program for each market.
+However, when you choose more than one target market, you have to develop a separate marketing program for each market.

 Develop a Positioning Strategy